 At iCouch, we require that our therapists have ethics and professional behavior above reproach.
 All of our Therapists are required to follow the American Psychological Association's Ethical Principles of Psychologists and Code of Conduct.
 In addition to the ethical standards of traditional psychology, at iCouch, we have additional ethical guidelines.

 We feature fully-interactive video counseling with licensed professionals.
 Our counselors speak many languages and are primarily located in North America, but we have counselors located all across the world and we are adding more counselors each day.
-We have a tough screening process that ensures that only experienced professionals with a great professional record are allowed into our network.
+For practitioners, iCouch is complete therapy practice managment software.
+We help clients find therapists and we help therapists increase their overall private practice effiency.

 As easy as turning on your computer

 While some form of telepsychology has been going for over 35 years , the advent of secure video systems and the widespread availability of broadband internet makes online therapy a real alternative to the hassle of traditional office visits.
 Imagine avoiding the traffic, parking and waiting rooms!
-Imagine being able to see your counselor from anywhere.
+Imagine being able to see a counselor from anywhere.
+Counselors also love it because they can maintain the critically important continuity of care.

-The iCouch video platform is HIPAA compliant so your privacy is always protected.
+The iCouch video platform is HIPAA compliant so patient privacy is always protected.

 Online therapy is real therapy

 The growing body of research into online counseling has established the effectiveness of online therapy with treatment results at least equal to traditional in-office settings.
-Online therapy has additional benefits unrealized by office-based treatments as it allows you to attend sessions at a more easily than with traditional face-to-face sessions.
+Online therapy has additional benefits unrealized by office-based treatments as it allows you to attend sessions more easily than with traditional face-to-face sessions.
 The number of missed appointments is much less than with in-person therapy.
+(By the way, if you're a therapist, be sure to download our free guide to reducing missed appointments!)
 Research suggests that online counseling can be even MORE effective because clients are more relaxed and feel less intimidated than they would in traditional settings.

 A study on the effectiveness of online therapy for treatment of anxiety disorders in students and found that there was no difference in the level of change between the online group and the in-person group as measured by the State-Trait Anxiety Inventory.
 That simply means, online counseling is JUST as effective as in-person therapy for anxiety disorders.